chaoss/augur/README.md

 The screen sessions can be killed with `make dev-stop`

+*MAC OSX High Sierra (and Possibly older OSX Versions) Errata:
+If you check the logs/frontend.log and find that "brunch" was not found:
+> brew install npm
+> npm install -g brunch
+> brew install yarn

+If the logs look good but the webpage at localhost:3333 is empty, it could be that Yarn installed the wrong version of some libraries.
+In that case ...
+> cd frontend
+	> npm install

 License and Copyright
 ---------------------
 Copyright © 2018 University of Nebraska at Omaha, University of Missouri and CHAOSS Project at the Linux Foundation